Medical requirements for taxi drivers

 Medical practitioners are asked to confirm that the applicant complies with the Group 2 medical standards, set by the Driver and Vehicle Licensing Agency (DVLA).
 Read the DVLA medical standards for a summary.

-More information about our expectations of an applicant's physical fitness and well being is available in our guidelines on the fitness of applicants (PDF 482 KB).
+More information about our expectations of an applicant's physical fitness and well being is available in our Taxi and Private Hire Licensing Policy (PDF 1.4MB).

 We have adopted specific policies for any diabetic drivers, who are either undergoing insulin treatment, or where the condition is managed by way of tablets which may induce hypoglycaemia.